• Skip to primary navigation

 Slice and serve warm.
 Drizzle the maple glaze over the top of the slices.

-Cooked pork loin sliced with maple glaze drizzled over the top
+Sliced pork loin on a platter with maple glaze drizzled over the top.

 It’s no secret we are big fans of freezer meals around here.
 In fact, we have 2 freezer meal cookbooks, 1 Hour Freezer Prep Sessions, and even a roundup with 70+ freezer meal recipes that you will love!
 So, it should come as no surprise that we have freezer meal instructions for this recipe.